johnkferguson/octomaps/README.md

 ##Running Octomaps on Your Local Machine
 1. [Fork the repository.](https://github.com/JohnKellyFerguson/octomaps/fork_select)
-2. Use Bundler to make sure you have all the necessary gems.
+2. Bundle to make sure you have all the necessary gems.
 3. Set up a database to be used with Octomaps.
 Postgres is preferred.
 4. Create a database.rb file in your Octomaps home directory.
 Within the file you want to provide your datebase location.
 The syntax is as follows:
 `